Partners in Africa

 Kenja Thomas, Project leader of IPOA widows and Orphans Group in Kighenge and Karujumba villages at the foot of the Rwenzori Mountains.

-Robert Bwambale, Coordinator of Bumbura Maliba (meaning Discover Maliba) in Maliba, near to Kasese.
+Robert Bwambale, Coordinator of Bumbura Maliba (meaning Discover Maliba), a growing community association with 74 members, in Maliba, near to Kasese.

 David and Heather Sharland, Heather is a nurse and David an agriculturalist, in Arua.
 David has developed the Eden project, a wonderful training and demonstration garden of vegetables, medicinal plants and useful trees.